 2. WHICH CANADIAN MEDICAL SCHOOL IS THE HARDEST TO GET INTO?

-With an overall acceptance rate of only 2.3%, the University of Toronto is Canada’s most competitive medical school.
+With an overall acceptance rate of only 2.7%, Queen's University is Canada’s most competitive medical school.

 3. WHICH CANADIAN MEDICAL SCHOOL IS THE EASIEST TO GET INTO?

-Memorial University has a 10% acceptance rate, but keep in mind that this acceptance rate most reflects acceptance rates for in-province applicants, not out-of-province candidates.
+The University of Saskatchewan College of Medicine has a 12.5% acceptance rate, but keep in mind that this acceptance rate most reflects acceptance rates for in-province applicants, not out-of-province candidates.

-There are 7 schools in Canada that admit international students: Memorial, Laval, Sherbrooke, Université de Montréal, McGill, University of Toronto, and McMaster.
+There are 6 schools in Canada that admit international students: Laval, Sherbrooke, Université de Montréal, McGill, University of Toronto, and McMaster.
+Note that medical schools in Ontario will only be accepting international students until the end of the next application cycle.

 To your success,